Minor league football (gridiron): Semi-pro football

 Semi-pro leagues have existed since the beginning of American football, but were far more common in the early and mid 20th century than they are today.
 Football is especially suited for semi-pro play, and most leagues often operate at a semi-professional level due to cost concerns.
 Furthermore, because they play only one game per week, the players are able to pursue outside employment.
 In the 21st century, the semi-pro circuits usually attract only local players and teams don't pay salaries, although in the past most teams helped players find local jobs within the community.
 Over the years, semi-pro leagues were effectively a farm system for the NFL, attracting college players on the cusp of playing in the NFL who needed to stay in shape.

 The semi-pro game experienced two peak periods: first in the 1950s, then in the 1970s and 1980s, when minor leagues started disappearing.
 Instead, the level below the NFL tended to take the form of local, sometimes unofficial leagues matching teams from different neighborhoods or suburbs of big cities with little to no pay.
 The semi-pro leagues role in history is best portrayed in the 1987 24-day NFLPA Strike, when semi-pro players were called up as replacements after the third week of the NFL season was cancelled.
 Their stories are documented in the 2017 ESPN film Year of the Scab.
 The decline of semi-pro football is attributable to the rise of college football in the 1980s, and the subsequent growth of a vast pool of young talent from which the NFL can draw.

-Notable semi-pro players include Johnny Unitas, who played quarterback, safety, and punter on a Pittsburgh suburb team called the Bloomfield Rams for six dollars per game before joining the Baltimore Colts; Eric Swann, who played for the Bay State Titans in the Boston suburb of Lynn and was the first, and so far the only, player to be drafted into the NFL draft first round from a semi-pro organization; and Ray Seals, who did not play college football, but made his way to the NFL through the semi-pro rank Syracuse Express.
+Notable semi-pro players include Johnny Unitas, who played quarterback, safety, and punter on a Pittsburgh suburb team called the Bloomfield Rams for six dollars per game before joining the Baltimore Colts; Eric Swann, who played for the Bay State Titans in the Boston suburb of Lynn and was the first, and so far the only, player to be drafted into the NFL draft first round from a semi-pro organization; Toby Keith, who played semi-pro football in the early 1980s while launching his singing career; and Ray Seals, who did not play college football, but made his way to the NFL through the semi-pro rank Syracuse Express.

-The Watertown Red & Black, a semi-professional team that currently plays in the Empire Football League, is the oldest existing football club, tracing its history to 1896.
+The Watertown Red & Black, a semi-professional team from Upstate New York, is the oldest existing football club, tracing its history to 1896.